seve-rin-g/epub-word-analysis-and-viz/README.md

 ## Summary

-I wanted to strengthen my backend knowledge, so I'm building this small app before moving onto replicating the large-dataset (high-frequency time-series) postgresdb that has comprised most of past experience.
+I wanted to strengthen my backend knowledge, so I'm building this small app before moving onto replicating the large-dataset (high-frequency time-series) postgresdb that has comprised most of my past experience.

 Imports epubs, analyzes word frequency, updates the postgresDB with markers, and outputs visual analysis.